 Our educational goals are to prepare PhD students to:

 - Obtain a doctoral-level foundation in academic areas pertinent to organizational behavior, from the micro to the macro.
-This interdisciplinary course of study covers key social science domains like developmental psychology, sociology, learning theory, organization theory, living systems theory and the organizational dimensions of global change.
+This interdisciplinary course of study covers key social science domains such as psychology, sociology, learning theory, organization theory, living systems theory, management science, and the organizational dimensions of global sustainability and change.

-- Master and unite qualitative, quantitative and action-research methodologies in the quest for comprehensive, penetrating understanding.
+- Master and triangulate rigorous qualitative, quantitative and action-research methodologies in the quest for deep and comprehensive understanding.

-Our mission is to provide students with the knowledge and skills needed to: (1) conduct the highest quality research and teaching in the field of organizational behavior and development, and (2) become leading scholars in careers as researchers and educators at the top levels of their specializations and in high-impact areas of society.
+Our mission is to provide students with the knowledge, skills and values needed to: (1) conduct the highest quality research and teaching in the field and subfields of organizational behavior, and (2) become leading scholars in careers as researchers and educators at the top levels of their specializations and in high-impact areas of society.

 The philosophy of the Organizational Behavior Department is rooted in human values.
-These values guide our behavior as we strive to enhance learning and academic excellence amidst the demands, complexities, and confusion of everyday life.
+These values guide our behavior as we strive to enhance research, learning and academic excellence amidst the demands and complexities of everyday life.
 They also reflect the spirit of connectedness among us that gives life to the doctoral learning community as a whole.
 The following guiding ideas represent our aspirations and our community at our best:

 Among the Top 10 Influential Thinkers